XGProyect/XG-Proyect-v3.x.x/README.md

 ## How to get XG Proyect?

 ### Manually
 This is the simplest and easiest way if you're not a technical person.
-Download and install XG Proyect will be easier.
+Download and install XG Proyect will be easy! ;)

 - Go to the releases section and get the latest stable release, and simply download it.
 It is the file `.zip` then you can do whatever you want with that package, use it on your local stack, hosting or even docker!